 Blog / Fraud analytics

-How Covid-19 puts fraud teams centre stage
+Covid-19 puts fraud teams center stage

 The pandemic-led shift to ecommerce isn’t going anywhere, and as businesses focus on making online operations safe and sustainable in the long-term, appreciation of fraud teams is growing.

-How Covid-19 puts fraud teams centre stage
+Covid-19 puts fraud teams center stage

 It’s January 2021 - a year on since the start of the Covid-19 pandemic, and whilst no one can be sure what this year will bring, one thing is clear: the increased demand for ecommerce is here to stay.

-In 2020 many businesses were forced to rapidly accelerate online expansion.
+In 2020, many businesses were forced to rapidly accelerate online expansion.
 This year, CEO Martin Sweeney predicts that “sellers will have to find long-term solutions to cope with increased volumes and operational changes.”

 In August 2020 we conducted our Online Merchant Perspectives Survey, speaking to 1000 fraud professionals from large online merchant businesses around the world about changes in fraud.
 The results show that the majority of merchants are planning to invest in fraud prevention tools and teams in 2021.